illusivedmg/TSP/README.md

 # Traveling Salesman Problem

-Absolutely horrific - no threading or much knowledge of algorithms applied at all.
-Only the third or fourth program in not-Python I ever wrote, and written over top of my first Intro to Algorithms class.
+Fair warning - only the third or fourth program in not-Python I ever wrote, and written over top of my first Intro to Algorithms class.

 The original requirements stipulated achieving a Q of .8 in no more than 60 seconds per 1000-vertex graph.
 This program achieves that in about 2s with one core of an AMD FX-8350 running in the Bash for Windows VM, so maybe it's not all bad.